neurologic/Comparative-Animal-Behavior/levels-of-analysis/neural.md

 :::
 ::::

-Sensors are special types of neurons that change their membrane potential in response to changes in physical energy in the environment.
-In other words, they transform physical stimulus energy into electrical energy.
-Physical energy can take the form of light, pressure, odor, etc.
+Sensors are special types of neurons whose membrane potential is under the control of physical energy/stimuli in the environment.
+In other words, sensors transform physical stimulus energy/information into electrical energy/information.
+Different sensors are specialized for light, pressure, odor, etc.

-Let's consider a sensor that hyperpolarizes in response to an increase in light (example mechanism in the margin image) and depolarizes in response to an decrease in light.
-The hyperpolarization decreases its synaptic release of molecules (*neurotransmitters*).
+Let's consider a sensor that *hyperpolarizes* in response to an increase in light (example mechanism in the margin image) and *depolarizes* in response to an decrease in light.
+The hyperpolarization decreases its release of molecules (*neurotransmitters*) at its synapses.
 Let's say this sensor neuron (SN) provides inhibitory synaptic input to a "post-synaptic" (PN) neuron (Figure 27A).

 :::{figure} /images/sensor-circuit.png
 :width: 600

 **A)** A sensor neuron (SN) that hyperpolarizes in response to light synapses onto a post-synaptic neuron (PN).
-The synapse is inhibitory for the PN. **B)** Synaptic release from the sensor is proportional to its membrane potential. **C)** Example changes in membrane potential for the SN and PN in response to a change in the light stimulus over time.
+The synapse is inhibitory for the PN.
+**B)** Synaptic neurotransmitter release from the sensor is proportional to its membrane potential.
+**C)** Example changes in membrane potential for the SN and PN in response to a change in the light stimulus over time.
 :::

 ---